 Commitment is a bold word, and we can all agree on that.
 And while in some situations, it’s a positive word bringing a lot of vibes—for example, a marriage, in another context, it might have a negative connotation—if you’re into debt, paying it is a commitment.
 It isn’t necessarily beneficial for you.

-But we will discuss one other type of commitment in this article—customer commitment.
 In this article, we will see what customer commitment is, review its importance, mention the types, and give you some tips and tricks on how to improve it.

 What is Customer Commitment?